-- In relation to any of the services specified in paragraphs 600.2.1 and 600.2.2, practices must prepare, maintain and retain documentation and records on their business relations with, and transactions for, clients, as are necessary and sufficient to achieve the record-keeping objectives indicated below and fulfil any related legal or regulatory requirements, and which are appropriate to the scale, nature and complexity of their businesses.
-The information maintained must be sufficient is to ensure that: - (a) any client and, where appropriate, the beneficial owner of the client, can be properly identified and verified; - (b) the audit trail for particular transactions and properties dealt with by a practice that relates to any client and, where appropriate, the beneficial owner of the client, is clear and complete; - (c) the original or suitable copies of all relevant client and transaction records and information are available on a timely basis to the Institute or other relevant authority, upon appropriate authority; and - (d) practices are able to show evidence of compliance with any relevant requirements specified in other sections of these Guidelines (e.g., relating to client identification, verification and risk assessments, STRs, and staff training).
+- In relation to any of the services specified in paragraphs 600.2.1 and 600.2.2, practices must prepare, maintain and retain documentation and records on their business relations with, and transactions for, clients, as are necessary and sufficient to achieve the RK objectives indicated below and fulfil any related legal or regulatory requirements.
+These should be appropriate to the scale, nature and complexity of their businesses.
+The information maintained must be sufficient is to ensure that: - (a) any client and, where appropriate, the beneficial owner of the client, can be properly identified and that their identity can be verified; - (b) the audit trail for particular transactions and properties dealt with by practices that relates to any client and, where appropriate, the beneficial owner of the client, is clear and complete; - (c) the original or suitable copies of all relevant client and transaction records and information can be made available on a timely basis to the AFRC or other relevant authority, upon appropriate authority being provided; and - (d) practices are able to show evidence of compliance with any relevant requirements specified in other sections of these Guidelines (e.g., relating to client identification, verification and risk assessments, STRs, and staff training).